 The 13th Amendment to the United States Constitution has had a huge impact on the United States.
-It was ratified on December 6, 1865.

 The following transcript is provided for your convenience.